Amami Oshima’s Iconic Wildlife – Amami Rabbit

 The Ecology of the Rare Amami Rabbit

-The Amami Rabbit is a wild animal that only inhabits Amami Oshima and Tokunoshima island, and it is designated as a rare endangered species in Japan.
-It is often referred to as a “living fossil,” as it has existed for about 3 million years, making it one of the oldest wild rabbit species on Earth.
+The Amami Rabbit is a wild animal that only inhabits Amami Oshima and Tokunoshima island.
 Measuring about 50 centimeters in length, it has a large body and a small face.
 Since there are no captive individuals, many aspects of its biology remain a mystery, including the number of offspring it produces in its lifetime, which is still unknown.

 Activity Patterns of the Amami Rabbit